hadmacker/asd_notes/README.md

 * "His/her behaviour comes from a difference in how their brain is wired."
 * "My child is autistic (or has autism).
 That's why they do that."
 * "Their meltdown is a response to unique sensory and emotional processing, and is not a manipulation or faulty parenting."
+* They're not givimg me a hard time, they're having a hard time.
+* They're all out of calm, so I need to give them calm.
+* They're overwhelmed and needs quiet, not demands.
+* Love the child in front of you.
+There isn't a different child hiding inside.
+This is the child you need to love.
+* This is what we're doing now.

 ## Showing signs of impending meltdown or event